Nischay-Pro/wifi-heat-mapper/README.md

 #### Configuration Bootstrapping

 Initially, you need to bootstrap your configuration specifying the graphs you would like to view, the number of times you want to repeat benchmarking, the wireless interface you will be using to profile, and the SSID configured.
+In case you are using `librespeed-cli` you will be asked if you prefer it over `speedtest` and optionally provide a path to your custom libre server list.

 whm supports multiple graphs allowing users to select one, more, or all graphs.
 The tool will automatically gather the appropriate metrics to generate the graphs.